anh065/getting_cleaning_data_assignment/CodeBook.md

 The main variables are:

 - The activity labels which can be WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, or LAYING
-- The volunders/subjects represented by a number in the range from 1 to 30
+- The volunders/subjects represented by numbers in the range from 1 to 30
 - The measurement types or features.
 There are many types of data in the dataset but only data concerning the means and the corresponding standard deviations will be extracted and used.